-On the way back we have more sharing.
-From both or the one who hasn’t had the chance to talk.
+After the time dedicated to portraiture there is time for more personal sharing.
+From both participants in each pair or from one who hasn’t had the chance to talk.

 Coming back together as a group.
 I ask: